-If you’re going to put in the time, effort and money into brand advertising, whether it be posters, billboards or banners, you have to make it worthwhile.
+If you’re going to put in the time, effort and money into brand advertising, whether it be posters, billboards, or banners, you have to make it worthwhile.

-It doesn’t matter how good your offer and copy is if your call to action isn’t clearly defined.
+It doesn’t matter how good your offer and copy are if your call to action isn’t clearly defined.
 You have to tell the person who took the time to pay attention to your ad what to do next in order to find out more or receive something of value.

 (3 of 7) Create Calls to Action that Compel

 Don’t be passive!
 There is nothing wrong with asking someone to do something – even with brand advertising.
 Making it easy and enjoyable for people to get the transportation they want and need is why we exist.